huangjs/spark-sample-project/README.md

 Check level are all "warn", change to "error" if you want to reject code changes when integrated with CI tools.

+## Issues

+### fork limitation in sbt console

+Currently Test and run will fork a JVM.
+The reason it's necessary is that SBT's classloader doesn't work well with Spark and Spark shell.

+However `sbt console` does not recognize fork key right now.
+It might throw ScalaReflectionException, etc.

 ## Author

 - Jianshi Huang (jianshuang@paypal.com; jianshi.huang@gmail.com)